 If the person you are supporting has delusional or paranoid beliefs, they may feel that other people such as GPs are plotting against them.
-This is a difficult situation to manage, and is common in psychotic conditions such as schizophrenia.
+This is a difficult situation to manage and is common if the person is experiencing psychosis or lives with schizophrenia.
 It can make things worse if you try to directly challenge the delusions.
-This might be by saying trying to explain the doctor is there to help.
+This might be by saying the doctor is there to help.
 In the short term you may wish to concentrate on other ways of making sure the person is safe and healthy, and perhaps ask for help from social services.

 How can I help the person I care for stay independent?

 - Set up some boundaries.
-You do this by deciding how much you can do and how much you want to do.
-Talk to the person you care for and tell them what you have decided.
+You can do this by deciding how much you can do and how much you want to do.
+Talk to the person you care for and try to agree boundaries together.
 Remember, once you set up these boundaries it is important to stick to them.